-Even if Immunic obtains marketing approval for its current product candidates or any other product candidates that it may develop or acquire in the future, the products may not gain market acceptance among physicians, key opinion leaders, healthcare payors, patients and the medical community.
-Market acceptance of any approved products depends on a number of factors, including:
+Even if Immunic obtains marketing approval for its current product candidates or any other product candidates that it may develop or acquire in the future, the products may not gain market acceptance among physicians, key

-- the timing of market introduction; - the efficacy and safety of the product, as demonstrated in clinical trials; - the clinical indications for which the product is approved and the label approved by regulatory authorities for use with the product, including any precautions, warnings or contraindications that may be required on the label; - acceptance by physicians, key opinion leaders and patients of the product as a safe and effective treatment; - the cost, safety and efficacy of treatment in relation to alternative treatments; - the availability of coverage and adequate reimbursement and pricing by third-party payors and government authorities; - the number and clinical profile of competing products; - the growth of drug markets in Immunic's various indications; - · relative convenience and ease of administration; - · marketing and distribution support;

-- the prevalence and severity of adverse side effects; and - the effectiveness of Immunic's sales and marketing efforts.
+- the timing of market introduction; - the efficacy and safety of the product, as demonstrated in clinical trials; - the clinical indications for which the product is approved and the label approved by regulatory authorities for use with the product, including any precautions, warnings or contraindications that may be required on the label; - acceptance by physicians, key opinion leaders and patients of the product as a safe and effective treatment; - the cost, safety and efficacy of treatment in relation to alternative treatments; - the availability of coverage and adequate reimbursement and pricing by third-party payors and government authorities; - the number and clinical profile of competing products; - the growth of drug markets in Immunic's various indications; - relative convenience and ease of administration; - · marketing and distribution support; - the prevalence and severity of adverse side effects; and - the effectiveness of Immunic's sales and marketing efforts.

 Market acceptance is critical to Immunic's ability to generate revenue.
-Any product candidate, if approved and commercialized, may be accepted in only limited capacities or not at all.
+Any approved and commercialized product candidate may be accepted in only limited capacities or not at all.
 If any approved products are not accepted by the market to the extent that Immunic expects, Immunic may not be able to generate revenue and its business would suffer.